 The DoD exercises three formal and statutory categories of tests administered by the Office of the Secretary of Defense (OSD): developmental test & evaluation (DT&E), operational test & evaluation (OT&E), and live fire test & evaluation (LFT&E).
 The simultaneous execution and independent assessment of developmental and operational testing is called Integrated Test & Evaluation (IT&E).
-(Note: For complete definitions, refer to the Defense Acquisition Guidebook (DoD, 2019) and the Test and Evaluation Management Guide (DoD, 2017)).
-In the following sections, we provide more details of each of these phases of testing.
+(Note: For complete definitions, refer to the Defense Acquisition Guidebook (United States, Department of Defense (DoD), 2019) and the Test and Evaluation Management Guide (United States, Department of Defense (DoD), 2012)).
+In the following sections, we provide more details of each of these phases of testing as well as an introduction of cyber T&E.